51st Anniversary of the Blanes International Fireworks Competition

-The oldest reference to fireworks shows in Blanes dates back to 1891, but it is not clear when it became a yearly tradition.
+The oldest reference to fireworks shows in Blanes dates to 1891, but it is not clear when it became a yearly tradition.

 What is known is that the event stopped when the Civil War broke out in 1936.
-It started up again in 1944, and in in 1970 the event became a yearly competition that was meant as a way to promote tourism in Blanes.
+It started up again in 1944, and in 1970 the event became a yearly competition that was meant to promote tourism in Blanes.

 At first the competition lasted three days.
 In the mid-eighties it was expanded to four days, and from 1996 it lasted five days.

 As a cost-saving measure brought on by Spain’s financial crisis, from 2012 through 2015 the event covered only four days.

 The official website for El Focs de Blanes is in Catalan and Spanish only.